open-government-design-system/ogds-elements/README.md

 ## Documentation

-For more detailed documention, refer to the project's Storybook.
+For more detailed documention, refer to the Storybook for USWDS Elements.
 You can visit the most up-to-date Storybook documentation on [Cloud.gov Pages](https://federalist-ab6c0bdb-eccd-4b26-bb5f-b0154661e999.sites.pages.cloud.gov/site/uswds/web-components/?path=/docs/readme--docs).

 ## Component Versions